Trauma Therapy

 I want you to know:

-It might feel impossible right now, but you can heal.
+Living in fight, flight, fawn, freeze may be all you’ve ever known, but I’m here to tell you that you can heal.
 You can have fulfilling relationships with yourself and others where you actually feel understood.
 Together, we can to make it so that trauma and the past don’t run your life and to help you build a life where you feel safe, secure, and seen.
 Trauma therapy can help you get there.

 When something scary or overwhelming happens to us in life, especially when that overwhelming thing gets repeated over and over again, your brain and body work together to protect you.